RC-MODULE/skyforge/README.md

 skyforge build
 ```

-If you don't have OverlayFS building will not store snapshots on each step.
-If you don't have OverlayFS in your kernel but still want the snapshot feature run
+If you don't have ~~OverlayFS~~ UnionFS building will not store snapshots on each step.
+If you don't have ~~OverlayFS in your kernel~~ UnionFS but still want the snapshot feature run

 ```